 The letter sent to NameCheap has the same substance and also specifically demands the “name and physical address.
-Also, they demand an IP address, IP address, telephone number, e-mail address.
-They also want Payment information, account updates and account history” of Y2Mate’s operator.
+Also, they demand an IP address, IP address, telephone number, and e-mail address.
+They also want Payment information, account updates, and account history” of Y2Mate’s operator.

 Both Cloudflare and NameCheap are further asked to consider the “widespread and repeated infringing nature” of Y2Mate.
 Whether that constitutes a violation of the companies’ repeat-infringer policies.